YanivShahar1/YanivShahar1/README.md

 ## Hello 👋

-My name is Yaniv, and I am a motivated Computer Science graduate and Dean's List honoree, actively seeking an entry-level backend or fullstack development role.
+My name is Yaniv, and I am a motivated Computer Science graduate with a minor in Data Science and Dean's List honoree, actively seeking an entry-level backend or fullstack development role.
 I am ready to apply my versatile programming skills to dynamic projects and am available immediately to contribute effectively and excel in a full-time position.

 ### 🛠️ My Skills